sanjayankur31/ankursinha.in/content/my-first-app-a-command-line-client-for-twitter.rst

 :date: 2009-05-14 08:59
 :author: ankur
 :category: Tech
-:tags: C, command line client, curl-devel, libxml2, ncurses, twitter
+:tags: C, command line ent, curl-devel, libxml2, ncurses, twitter
 :slug: my-first-app-a-command-line-client-for-twitter

 I've been coding in C for sometime.
 Been working on a command line app